The Ultimate Guide To Guitar Pedals | Guitar Pedal Beginner Guide

 7. Boost

-Important note: Boost Pedal can also be placed at the end of your chain if need be.
+Important note: Boost pedals can also be placed at the end of your chain if needed.

 8. Overdrive